Culture

 iii.
 BIMSTEC Expert Group Meeting on Cultural Cooperation

-Expert Group Meeting on Cultural Cooperation comprises of Senior Officials dealing with communication processes, coordination, monitoring and reviewing progresses upon all issues to promote cultural values, heritages, diversity, and exchange in the region, including developing Plan of Action on Culture.
+Expert Group Meeting on Cultural Cooperation comprises of Senior Officials dealing with communication processes, coordination, monitoring and reviewing progress upon all issues to promote cultural values, heritages, diversity, and exchange in the region, including developing Plan of Action on Culture.

 iv.
 BIMSTEC Cultural Industries Commission